kurtsundell/AgeCalcML/README.md

 # AgeCalcML
 Arizona LaserChron Center Data Reduction Software

+### Run in MATLAB
+To run AgeCalcML in MATLAB open the AgeCalcML.m file and run the file directly from the code.

+### Run without MATLAB
+AgeCalcML can be run in MATLAB or as a standalone .exe file (Windows) or .app file (macOS) that can be used without having a copy MATLAB.
+The file can be run from your computer's Desktop, or wherever you choose to keep it.

-AgeCalcML requires the free MATLAB Runtime Compiler 2018b version 9.5.
+To run as a standalone program AgeCalcML requires the free MATLAB Runtime Compiler 2018b version 9.5.
 There are separate compilers for Mac and Windows.

 Here are the links! (click to start download).
 Follow all of the default settings.